thatskriptkid/thatskriptkid.github.io/about.markdown

 Me:

-1. Security researcher interested in reverse-engineering and malware analysis.
+1. Security researcher from Kazakhstan interested in reverse-engineering and malware analysis.

 2. Representative of [r0crew](https://forum.reverse4you.org/) in Kazakhstan